 Adapting the home

 It’s highly likely that the house they live in will need to be adapted to minimize any potential safety hazards.
-It could include installing rails in bathrooms, lowering shelves, making flooring even and non-slip, and improving lighting and heating systems.
+It could include installing rails in bathrooms, purchasing over toilet aids, lowering shelves, making flooring even and non-slip, and improving lighting and heating systems.
 Remotely controlled lighting and heating can also significantly improve the usability and level of control over their energy usage.
 If they have stairs, they may benefit from a stairlift.
 It’s now possible to install new curved stairlifts for the home.

 Understand their medical needs